PLSysSec/rlbox-book/src/chapters/wasm-sandbox.md

 {{#include examples/wasm-hello-example/Makefile:0}}
 ```

-Which just specificies where our `rlbox_wasm2c_sandbox` repo's root directory
+Which just specifies where our `rlbox_wasm2c_sandbox` repo's root directory
 lives.
 This repo contains all the tools we will need build our sandboxed library
 e.g. `wasm2c`, wasi-sdk (which CMake downloads), RLBox, etc.